Double Commander

 If we want to save state of mode then <Asymmetric Save="True"> or <Asymmetric Save="False"> otherwise (by default).

-Synchronize directories: by default, the program saves the last used file mask as the default mask for the next run of the synchronization tool (if it is not a search template), to disable this behavior, we can replace True with False
+Synchronize directories: by default, Double Commander saves the last used file mask as the mask for the next run of the synchronization tool (if it is not a search template), to disable this behavior, we can replace True with False (<FileMask Save="False">) and specify the preferred file mask or "*" (i.e. all files) in the <FileMask> value.

 For the internal viewer, enables (True) or disables (False) automatic copying of the selected text to the clipboard.
 True by default.